MohammadShakiba/CP2K_Libra_Manual/convergence_analysis/Readme.md

 ln -s /full/path/to/cp2k/executable
 ```

+At first, it is noted that CP2K is run using the `mpirun` command.
+For example if one needs to run the `psmp` version of CP2K with 25 number of processors for `input.inp` and output it in `output.log`, it is needed
+to run the command `mpirun -np 25 cp2k.psmp -i input.inp -o output.log`.
+This is the case for all types of calculations such as geometry optimization or molecular dynamics.
 Now, you can run the bash file using `./conv_anal.sh`.
 After running the bash file the initial guesses for each cutoff value will be printe out.
 The results of the convergence analysis for the (BA)2PbI4 are shown.

 |Cutoff (Ry)	| Energy | Difference |